Bryan De La Cruz Player Props: Marlins vs. Cardinals

-The Miami Marlins, including Bryan De La Cruz (batting .289 in his past 10 games, with two doubles, a home run, two walks and four RBI), take on starting pitcher Miles Mikolas and the St. Louis Cardinals at LoanDepot park, Monday at 6:40 PM ET.
+On Tuesday, Bryan De La Cruz (coming off going 0-for-4 with an RBI) and the Miami Marlins play the St. Louis Cardinals, whose starting pitcher will be Adam Wainwright.
+First pitch is at 1:10 PM ET.

-In his most recent game he had a hitless showing (0-for-1) against the Braves.
+In his previous game he had a hitless showing (0-for-4 with an RBI) against the Cardinals.

 Bryan De La Cruz Game Info & Props vs. the Cardinals